Individuals who are experiencing mild or moderate COVID-19 symptoms*

 Rapid antigen testing is a good way to quickly identify if someone has a positive infection so that quarantining and contact tracing can begin sooner.

 This nasal swab test looks for specific genetic material (ribonucleic acid or RNA) that comes only from the virus.
 Because of this, a molecular test can detect COVID-19 earlier than an antigen test which reduces the possibility of a false negative* result.

 A molecular test is usually the best option due to its accuracy rate and is considered the gold standard of COVID-19 testing.
 Most travel restrictions will require a molecular test to be conducted prior to arrival.

-Test samples can be obtained through nasal swabs or saliva, but must be sent away to a lab, so results can take 24-36 hours.
+Test samples can be obtained through nasal swabs and results can take 24-36 hours.

 This test is the best of both worlds, providing the accuracy you need from a molecular test, as well as a quick result time.
 Plus, in addition to the detection of COVID-19, this test can also check for both Flu A/B, and RSV.

 Pro COVID Testing is a CLIA Approved Laboratory and haș the lab equipment necessary to process your molecular test in-house, and can provide same day results, usually in less than an hour.

 So if you need the most accurate test results on the market, and you need those results today, then contact us right away to schedule this service as this test has limited availability due to high demand.